chauff/cse1500-web-transcripts/Lecture-6.md

 ### :bangbang: A first EJS example

+Let's take a first look at EJS.
+For this exercise, we will use Node's **REPL** (*Read-Eval-Print Loop*).
+It is the **Node.js shell**; any valid JavaScript which can be written in a script can be passed to the REPL as well.
+It useful for experimenting with Node.js, and figuring out some of JavaScript's more eccentric behaviors.

+To start the REPL, simply type `node` in the terminal and the Node shell becomes available, indicated by `>`.
+Start your REPL and type each of the JavaScript code lines below :point_down: into the shell, ending each line with `<ENTER>`.

+If you receive an `Error: Cannot find module 'ejs'` error after the `var ejs = require('ejs');` line, exit the shell (to do so, type `.exit`) and install the `ejs` module.
+To do this, run `npm install ejs` and then go back to the REPL.

 ```javascript
 var ejs = require('ejs');
 var template = '<%= message %>'; //<%= outputs the value into the template (HTML escaped)